Business Finance Guide

 How do you find them?

 - Small business and industry associations.
-They may have their own grants or information about grants their members have had success with.
+They may have their own grants or information on grants that their members have successfully completed.

 - Your accountant or bookkeeper.
-They may have other clients who’ve been successful in getting grants.
+It’s possible that they have other clients who have been successful in obtaining funding.

 Are there startup business grants?